phalcon-orphanage/docs/en/reference/models-cache.rst

 Caching Resultsets
 ------------------
-A well established technique to avoid the continuous access to the database is to cache resultsets that don't change frequently using a system with faster access (usually memory).
+A well established technique to avoid continuously accessing to the database is to cache resultsets that don't change frequently using a system with faster access (usually memory).

 When :doc:`Phalcon\\Mvc\\Model <../api/Phalcon_Mvc_Model>` requires a service to cache resultsets, it will